B Arts, B Commerce (Hons), Dip Teaching (Secondary), PhD

 Dean (Engagement), Griffith Business School

-Anne Tiernan is Dean (Engagement) and a political scientist, who had earlier careers in government in the Commonwealth and Queensland, and in teaching and consultancy.
-Anne is respected for her independent, professional and research-informed analysis and commentary on national politics, public administration and public policy.
+Professor Anne Tiernan is Dean (Engagement) for the Griffith Business School, Griffith University.
+A political scientist, with earlier careers in government in the Commonwealth and Queensland, and in teaching and consultancy, Anne is respected for her independent, professional and research-informed analysis and commentary on national politics, public administration and public policy.
+Anne consults regularly to Australian governments at all levels.

 Professor Tiernan's research focuses on the work of governing.
 Her scholarly interests include: Australian politics and governance, policy advice, executive studies, policy capacity, federalism and intergovernmental coordination.
 She has written extensively on the political-administrative interface, caretaker conventions, governmental transitions and the work of policy advising.